cucumber/common/HACKING.md

 #### Create new subrepo.

-Create a new, empty subrepo at GitHub
+Create a new, empty subrepo at GitHub.

-Log into Travis and set up build for the new (empty) subrepo
+Log into Travis and set up build for the new (empty) subrepo.

 Initialise the subrepo, for example: